 Erling is remembered for his great patience and kindness.
 He was so proud of all his children, and he loved to tell stories of their many accomplishments.

-Eva Joy Olsen was born in Hagensborg, outside Bella Coola, on December 30th, 1929, to Norwegian immigrant parents Ole and Constance (Fyhn) Olsen.
+Eva Joy Olsen was born in Hagensborg, outside Bella Coola, on December 30th, 1929, to Norwegian immigrant parents Ole and Konstanse (Fyhn) Olsen.

 In 1942, the Olsens moved to Nanaimo, where Eva attended John Shaw High School.
 She got her first job in an accountant’s office when she was 17, and she also worked for a few years in the office at Northwest Bay Logging Company.